BestPickZone

 Direct answer

-If you want the shortest possible answer to best books for new moms, start with Cribsheet.
+If you want the shortest possible answer to best books for expecting and new parents, start with Cribsheet.
 It is the clearest fit for readers who want best decision-making guide.
 If that does not sound like you, the best alternate starting point is What to Expect When You're Expecting.

 That recommendation is less about prestige and more about reader fit.
 Cribsheet is the strongest overall answer when you want best decision-making guide, while What to Expect When You're Expecting becomes the smarter pivot if you want a different tone, structure, or level of commitment from the same topic.